dwyl/hapi-socketio-redis-chat-example/README.md

 #### 4. Install the Dependencies and Start the Server

-Install the start the app with:
+Install the dependencies and *start* the app with:
 ```sh
 npm install && npm start
 ```